-Inappropriate conduct towards another participant whether, Member, Officer or a Third Party, at a committee meeting is not consistent with good governance, committee management, and the Corporation's Values.
+Inappropriate conduct towards another participant whether, Member, Officer or a Third management, and the Corporation's Values.
 Such behaviour can often best be resolved there and then by the appropriate intervention of the Chair/Chairman and such action should be supported by the Committee.
 Prompt action in such cases is likely to prevent the souring of relationships and escalation to formal procedures and creates a supportive environment.
 This responsibility extends to the business of the committee outside formal meetings e.g. at informal meetings and in correspondence.